crtes-group-unilux/ML4TSN-Schedulability/README.md

 # ML4TSN-Schedulability
-Code and data of the ML experiments of the technical report "Using Machine Learning to speed up the Design Space Exploration of Ethernet TSN networks" available at url: http://orbilu.uni.lu/bitstream/10993/38604/1/feasibility-with-ml.pdf
+Code and data of the ML experiments of
+- the technical report "Using Machine Learning to speed up the Design Space Exploration of Ethernet TSN networks" available at url: http://orbilu.uni.lu/bitstream/10993/38604/1/feasibility-with-ml.pdf
+- the paper: "A Hybrid Machine Learning and Schedulability Method for the Verification of TSN Networks", T.L.
+Mai, N. Navet, J. Migge, to appear at the 15th IEEE International Workshop on Factory Communication System (WFCS 2019), Sundsvall, Sweden, May 27-29, 2019.
+Authors' preprint available at http://orbilu.uni.lu/bitstream/10993/38990/1/hybrid-verification-TSN.pdf

 # Explanation of R code #

-knn.R is code to train k-NN.
-Include code for 5-fold evaluation and code for testing with variation from 10% - 90%
+- knn.R is code to train k-NN.
+It includes code for 5-fold evaluation and code for testing with variation of the payload from 10% - 90%

-kmeans.R is code to train K-means.
-Include code for evaluation without variaion, and code for testing with variation from 10 - 90%.
+- kmeans.R is code to train K-means.
+It includes code for evaluation without payload variation, and code for testing with variation from 10 - 90%.
 NOTE: training K-means takes more time than k-NN.
+- hybrid.R is the code for the hybrid approach presented in the WFCS'2019 paper.

 # Explanation of data set #